 Step 7: Acceptance of Registration:

 Suppose the Registrar is satisfied that the application is complete and decides in favor of the Applicant.
-In that case, the application is said to be accepted for registration, and the Registrar has to register the trademark within eighteen months from the date of application.
+If the application is accepted, the Registrar must register the trademark within 18 months.